Rhiannon | Edited by Gary

 Kids aged 17 and under get free entry to the London Transport Museum at Covent Garden.
 Anyone under 12 years old will need to have a paying grown-up with them – tickets are £16 online, or £17.50 at the museum, and this gives unlimited daytime entry for 12 months.

-Just as familiar as "Are we there yet?" is "I'm hungry!".
+Just as familiar as "are we nearly there yet?" is "I'm hungry!"
 Keeping the kids fed, especially in restaurants, can soon add up for families.
 Fear no more, you can still enjoy a meal out for the adults and feed the kids for a fraction of the price.

-With some offers, you can walk in – with others you'll need to register for a voucher first:
+With some offers, you can walk in - with others you'll need to register and print a voucher off first:

 The Real Greek

-There are loads of other restaurant offers on the Cheap Restaurant Deals page.
+There are loads of other restaurant offers and vouchers on the Cheap Restaurant Deals page.